pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 1. Get the hostname from the JWT's `iss` claim
 1. Append the `/.well-known/pomerium/jwks.json` path to the hostname
 1. Prepend the `https://` scheme to the URL
-1. Set the `Accept: application/json` header
+1. Set the `Accept: application/json` header in the request

 For example: